questdb/questdb/README.md

 ingestion and fast SQL queries with operational simplicity.

 QuestDB is well-suited for financial market data, IoT sensor data, ad-tech and real-time dashboards.
-It shines for datasets with [high cardinality](https://questdb.io/glossary/high-cardinality/) and is a drop in replacement of InfluxDB Line Protocol.
+It shines for datasets with [high cardinality](https://questdb.io/glossary/high-cardinality/) and is a drop in replacement for InfluxDB via support for the InfluxDB Line Protocol.

 QuestDB implements ANSI SQL with native time-series SQL extensions.
 These SQL extensions make it simple to filter and downsample data, or correlate data from multiple sources using relational and time-series joins.